ysyk2021/the-science-of-peak-performance-how-to-approach-learning-with-intensity-and-focus/src/chapter-2-2.md

-Chapter 3: Techniques for Cultivating a Mindset towards Peak Performance
+Techniques for Cultivating a Mindset towards Peak Performance
 ========================================================================

 Cultivating a mindset towards peak performance involves adopting a set of beliefs and attitudes that promote optimal learning outcomes.
 In this chapter, we'll explore techniques for cultivating a mindset towards peak performance in learning.